veeweeherman/TinPurr/README.md

+#Tinpurr
-  > Tinpurr: Finding your soulmate, via your inner-cat-lady
+Finding your soulmate, via your inner-cat-lady

   > Quench your thirst of cat lovin'.
 Vote on the cutest cat in town.
 (Future features: upload pics of your own cat and watch your cat's popularity grow)